fedeloterstein/release-action/README.md

 Copy the .github and .husky folders into your project, along with the .versionrc file.

+In GitHub, create two secrets and add them to your project: GH_TOKEN (created from GitHub) and GH_EMAIL (github-actions[bot]@users.noreply.github.com).

+Finally, don't forget to grant write permission to the actions in your repository.

 ## 💻 Contributing

 Thank you for considering contributing to this project!
 If you'd like to make a contribution, follow these steps: